OLC-Bioinformatics/redmine-docs/docs/analysis/metaphlan.md

     - default is `rel_ab_w_read_stats` - profiling a metagenomes in terms of relative abundances and estimate the number of reads coming from each clade
     - If you want a different analysis, add the following line:
         - `analysis=rel_ab` - profiling a metagenome in terms of relative abundances
-        - `analysis=reads_map`  -  mapping from reads to clades (only reads hitting a marker)
         - `analysis=clade_profiles` - normalized marker counts for clades with at least a non-null marker
         - `analysis=marker_ab_table` - normalized marker counts
-        - `analysis=marker_counts` - non-normalized marker counts [use with extreme caution]
         - `analysis=marker_pres_table` - list of markers present in the sample

 #### Example

-For an example MetaPhlAn4 analysis, see [issue 30290](https://redmine.biodiversity.agr.gc.ca/issues/30290).
-The zip file has been attached to this request as an example (the ftp links expire after approx. 2 weeks).
+For an example MetaPhlAn4 analysis, see [issue 37794](https://redmine.biodiversity.agr.gc.ca/issues/37794).
+The zip file has been attached to this request as an example (the dropbox links expire after approx. 2 weeks).

 #### Interpreting Results